TootEgozy/TootEgozy/README.md

 #### I'm a Backend developer, a reader & a science enthusiast :milky_way:
 After finishing a fullstack bootcamp, I worked as a backend developer in a company specializing in teleoperation. <br />
-Now, with 1.5 years of experience, I'm looking for my next challenge.
+Now I'm looking for my next challenge.
 - I'm Proficient with NodeJS (promises, streams, fs), Typescript, Express, MongoDB & Mongoose, Redis, and Lua.
 - I have experience working in a Linux environment, developing microservices using Docker, Integration & unit testing, and a CI/CD workflow using Git.
 - I enjoy reading documentation 😎 research, and learning.